This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

-You may also find this page useful if you are currently studying at Aston or you have finished a course at another university in the UK, and you have been advised to apply for your visa from overseas.
+You may also find this page useful if you are currently studying at Aston or have finished a course at another university in the UK, and you have been advised to apply for your visa from overseas.

 General Information: Please Read First

-- Who will apply for my Student visa?
+Who will apply for my Student visa?

 We advise that you use our guidance and complete the visa application yourself.